Fighting Malaria

 In addition, preclinical tests suggest that SUM-201 has a significantly better safety profile than currently used treatments against severe malaria, such as artemisins.

-SUM-201 is ready so start a first-in-human study.
+SUM-201 is ready to start a first-in-human study.

 Pipeline